theo88400/ML-BIO-PROJECT/README.md

 This is custom code to simulated federated learning.
 The code is inspired by the TP5 on federated learning and has been adapted to work with the SIIM_ISIC dataset.
 It contains methods to either do a classical training on a whole dataset that will be used as witness and methods to simulate federate learning used to answer our question.

 ### Notebooks

+They are specifically made to run on Kaggle and won't run on local because the paths won't match.

 #### Training
 There is several notebooks used to run the training and analyse the results.
 * One will serve as a witness and perform a classical training